wendywarren/ac-type/_assignment1/index.md

 : Create a blurb based on text about the story from Wikipedia or another source.
 It should be a maximum of 150 words.
 Don't just copy/paste random text.
 Make sure it's an interesting, captivating read.
 If you wish, you can compose one yourself based on the reading you've done about your fairy tale.

 Bar Code
 : Use the provided vector bar code file.
 It must not be resized or modified in any way.
-If your cover is dark, place the bar code on a white rectangle.
+It must be on the back cover.
+If your artwork is dark, place the bar code on a white rectangle with plenty of space around the bar code itself.